v-dav/holbertonschool-low_level_programming/functions_nested_loops/README.md

-# C - Functions, nested loops: learning objectives
+# :mortar_board:C - Functions, nested loops: learning objectives

 At the end of this project, I am expected to be able to explain to anyone,  **without the help of Google**: